wvwatson/Budget/README.markdown

-This code is a brain dump of my ideas how on to make a financial DSL.
+This code is a brain dump of my ideas for a financial DSL.
 Use it at your own risk --

 Example of events dsl for hourly planning.